Neosperience/backpack/README.md

 ## Permissions

 Several components of Backpack call AWS services in the account where your Panorama appliance is provisioned.
 To use these components, you should grant permissions to the Panorama Application IAM Role to use these services.
 Please refer to [AWS Panorama documentation](https://docs.aws.amazon.com/panorama/latest/dev/permissions-application.html) for more information.
-For each components, we will list the services required by the component.
-For example, `AutoIdentity` needs the permission to execute the following AWS service operations:
+For each component, we will list the services required by the component.
+For example, `AutoIdentity` needs permission to execute the following AWS service operations:

  - `panorama:ListApplicationInstances`